bernotlab/BernotLab.github.io/_pages/Research.md

 nav_order: 2
 ---

 We study how evolution has produced the spectacular diversity of crustaceans.
-We are particulary interested in the evolution of parasitism, the evolution of host-associations, and morphological modifications associated with parasitic life styles.
+We are particularly interested in the evolution of parasitism, the evolution of host-associations, and morphological modifications associated with parasitic life styles.
 Most of our research involves three main systems:

 #### 1) Copepod systematics and the evolution of parasitism
 <figure>